brownLlama/project-infrastructure/terraform-project-init/README.md

 ## Configuring the project

 Before running terraform, please go through all the `*-variables` files and then change their respective values.

+## Running Terraform

+- `apply_terraform.sh` -> This will initialize the terraform and run the modules that are selected in the `main.tf`.
+If you don't like to run all the modules, plese comment out the code.

 ## Basics of Terraform